 Does the concept have its foibles?
 Absolutely.
 At some point, the theme of villains attacking Cage’s residence becomes less humorous and more repetitive; the idea of Luke’s home/office becoming a battleground adds to Cage’s financial woes, but after a time, it becomes more annoying than anything else.
 And while I can certainly see the “hero for hire” angle being part of the original pitch for the series, the idea springs to Cage’s mind far too quickly and inadvertently to make much narrative sense.
 The Netflix series went for a more “defender of the people” vibe with Cage, and while the comic series’ protagonist is by no means selfish or stingy by pummeling for profit, the concept isn’t as strong as Cage straight up fighting for the good of his fellow man.
 Considering how little money he actually makes with the gig, Cage might’ve been better off moonlighting as a vigilante.

 Surprisingly, from a narrative standpoint, the “hero for hire” bit never gets old.
 Heading into this volume, I expected repetitive stories pulled straight from dime-store detective novels: someone shows up on Cage’s doorstep, in trouble, ready to pay for his services.
 Cage gets up, beats the tar outta some flunkies or junkies or hunkies, and ambles on his merry way with some extra pocket change.
 Not so.
 Stories range in this volume from standalone beat-em-ups to a slightly longer arc that sees Cage trounce Dr. Doom for $200.
 The Doom story, in particular, is the highlight of the volume.
 If you weren’t behind Cage before, then seeing him fly all the way to Latveria and lead a robot revolution against the tin tyrant should have you pumping your fist.
-Some have commented negatively on the story--especially in regard to one hilarious yet infamous panel (see below)--but the arc deserves special mention.
+Some have commented negatively on the story--especially in regard to one hilarious yet infamous panel (see above)--but the arc deserves special mention.
 Dr. Doom may think Cage’s motivations paltry (fighting the lord of Latveria for a mere $200?), but in context, Cage’s motivation is admirable.
 Yes, the idea is far-fetched, but it’s still a powerful endorsement for the character.
 Ignore the sum for a moment.
 Ignore the memorable, meme-able quotation.
 At its core, this short saga is about Dr. Doom getting his head handed to him by the person he’d least expect to come after him.
 It’s fantastic.